The Signpost

 Village pump:policy hosts an RfC on renaming AfD, opened on 24 March.

 Outcomes via consensus at AfD do not always mean deletion, or only deletion.
-Although most AfD discussions end with deletion, they don't all.
+Although most AfD discussions end with deletion, not all do.
 For example, articles may be draftified, stubified, or merged.
 The last mentioned outcome used to be mainly discussed at Wikipedia:Proposed article mergers, but the forum has been moved to AfD by a recent Request for comment which was closed on 24 March. – B

 Brief notes